Dare-Share-Care/exam-repo/README.md

 ### API Gateway
 [API Gateway](https://github.com/Dare-Share-Care/exam-gateway)
 handles the connection between the client and each microservice and serves as a main entrypoint.
 It is made using the Ocelot framework for .NET Core.
 The routing to each microservice corresponding API is configured in the ocelot.json file.
-Through ocelot, it is also possible to integrate load balancing and service discovery for distributed systems, however we did not implement this function yet.
+Through ocelot, it is also possible to integrate load balancing and service discovery for distributed systems, however we did not implement this functionality yet.
 ![Ocelot JSON Config](images/ocelotjson.png)

 ### Order Service